 I am an author, book critic and former New York Times reporter.
-I write, edit and do special projects for a variety of clients in the fields of business, recreation, music and travel.
-Currently I am the book critic for Music Media Monthly published by Alexander Street Press, as well as contributor to PopMatters, an online magazine about popular culture and the arts, and NYCityWoman.
+I write, edit and do special projects for a variety of clients in the fields of music, business, recreation and travel.
+I do book reviews for many publications, including PopMatters, an online magazine about popular culture and the arts, and NYCityWoman.
 I have written about travel, skiing, books, music and other topics for Examiner.com, an online news feed covering 129 cities.
 For AKS.com I report about live classical music and jazz events.
 I write travel and adventure articles for many publications, including Buckettripper.com and Everett Potter's Travel Report.

 From 2009 to 2012, I was communications officer for the antipoverty nonprofit organization Single Stop USA.
 In addition, I worked with personal finance expert Douglas Andrew on his New York Times and Wall Street Journal bestseller Last Chance Millionaire, published in June 2007 by Warner Business Books, as well as Millionaire By Thirty by Douglas, Emron and Aaron Andrew, published in April 2008.
 For several years, I assisted a renowned psychiatrist, Ari Kiev, in writing five books for executives of hedge funds, including Hedge Fund Leadership (Wiley, 2008).

 I have done speeches, research and rewriting for individuals, companies and colleges.
 My journalism and book reviews appear frequently in The New York Times, Los Angeles Times, and Washington Post.

 For more than 12 years, starting at the dawn of the internet as we know it, I have been an online editor and writer.
 Among additional companies I have worked for are: Away.com, Travelmuse.com, Healthscout.com, Myprimetime.com, Mountain News, Excite.com and CNNfn.com.